manfred-jaeger-aalborg/primula3/README.md

 - to get started: download an .rbn and an .rdef file from one of the directories under Examples/, and follow the instructions in the .pdf document for that example.

+### Requirements

+Before running or compiling Primula, please ensure that the following prerequisites are met:

+- Java Development Kit (JDK) 17
+- Python Environment (for PyTorch Geometric Integration)

-### PyTorch Integration Setup
+### PyTorch Geometric Integration Setup

 Primula integrates with PyTorch via JEP, which allows embedding CPython within the JVM.
-To set up the PyTorch integration:
+Make sure that your Python environment has [PyTorch Geometric](pytorch-geometric.readthedocs.io/en/latest/install/installation.html) installed.

 Install JEP in your Python environment: